1987–88 New York Rangers season

 The 1987–88 New York Rangers season was the franchise's 62nd season.
 The Rangers compiled a 36–34–10 record during the regular season, but despite having 82 points, they were eliminated from playoff contention after their last game when the New Jersey Devils beat the Chicago Blackhawks.
-This would be the only time in the 1980s in which the Rangers missed the playoffs.
+It was the first time the Rangers missed the playoffs since the 1976–77 season, and the only time in the 1980s in which the Rangers did not qualify.

 Offseason

 Rangers General Manager Phil Esposito was part of the four man committee that would select players and coaches for Team Canada at the 1987 Canada Cup.

 Regular season

 The Rangers led the league in power-play goals scored, with 111.
 They also scored the fewest short-handed goals during the regular season out of all 21 teams, with just 6.